A link to reset your password has been sent to your email

 The final leg of this route brings you to the coast in Porto Venere.
 Your accommodation is the four-star Royal Sporting Hotel which shall be the base for the next few days.

-Riding is optional today because the Cinque Terra is best viewed and accessed from the sea.
+Riding is optional today because the Cinque Terra is best viewed and accessed from the sea and usually the catamaran is hired to explore the coast.
 If you visit the towns via road, you need to park high up the hill and walk down to the towns.
+You can better admire the colored houses and secluded bays from the sea.

-After a walk to inspect the old castle in Porto Venere, you board a hop-on-hop-off boat to visit the string centuries-old seaside villages that form the Cinque Terra.
+After a walk to inspect the old castle in Porto Venere, you board the private yacht to visit the string centuries-old seaside villages that form the Cinque Terra.

-Each of the 5 towns has colourful houses and vineyards cling to steep terraces.
-The harbours are filled with fishing boats and trattorias server speciality seafood dishes.
+Each of the 5 towns has colorful houses and vineyards cling to steep terraces.
+The harbors are filled with fishing boats and trattorias server specialty seafood dishes.

 Those feeling more energetic might prefer the Sentiero Azzurro cliffside hiking trail that links the villages and offers sweeping sea vistas or to take the train that connects the coastal towns.
 Naturally, if you prefer to ride between the towns of Cinque Terra, that too can be arranged.